Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Multilevel Monte Carlo Optimization

 and

-We note that the spatial discretization schemes for the LOQD and LOSM equations are of the second-order of accuracy and, hence, $\alpha=2$ provided that the approximation of the functional is at least of order 2.
-The accuracy of an estimator $\big< F_I \big>=\frac{1}{N} \sum_{n=0}^N F_{I,n}$ is measured by the root square mean error (RMSE)
+We note that the spatial discretization schemes for the LOQD and LOSM equations are second-order accurate and, hence, $\alpha=2$ provided that the approximation of the functional is at least of order 2.
+The accuracy of an estimator $\big< F_I \big>=\frac{1}{N} \sum_{n=0}^N F_{I,n}$ is measured by the root mean square error (RMSE)

-The mean square error (MSE) has the following form \citep{giles-OP-2008, cliffe-2011, giles-AN-2015}.:
+The mean square error (MSE) has the following form \citep{giles-OP-2008, cliffe-2011, giles-AN-2015}:

 where $N$ is the number of random samples.
 The equation \eqref{mse-F_I} shows contributions of stochastic and discretization errors to the estimator MSE.
 Thus, to compute the functional with such accuracy that